Palak-Tripathi33-ux/Credit_Card_Financial_Analytics/README.md

 Tested all slicers and cross-filter interactions to ensure accurate drill-down behavior.

+Added data labels on all charts for immediate readability without hovering.

+Produced both dashboard screenshots and the .pbit template file for reusability.

 🧠 Skills Demonstrated

 Power BI Dashboard Design (multi-page, multi-visual).